-If there is one thing that had the biggest impact on my life, it's definitely the Internet.
-It gave me a career I love, it gave me friends from around the world, and the opportunity to write to you right now, from Hong Kong a city I've never even been.
+If there is one thing that had the biggest impact on my life, it's the internet.
+It gave me a career I love.
+It gave me friends from around the world.
+It gave me the opportunity to write to you right now from Hong Kong, a city I've never been to before.

-Some good friends I know for more than 10 years and never even met in person, even though I talk to them on a daily basis.
-Have I thought about meeting them in person?
-Of course, but in some cases I don't even want to.
-There is something magical about "online only" friend relationships.
+The friends I've known the longest, I got to know through the internet.
+None of my friends from school have remained, but those I met on the internet have.
+Some good friends I've known for more than 10 years and never even met in person, even though I talk to them on a daily basis.
+In some cases, I don't even want to meet them in "real life."
+There is something special about online friendships.

-It's something people in older generations sometimes only look at and shake their head, which I understand.
-Not everyone has to understand it, but we all know, it's the future.
+People sometimes look at our generation's relationship to the internet and shake their heads, which is fair.
+Not everyone has to understand it, but we all know it's the future.
 The world is shrinking.

 Of course, this is the introvert speaking in me.
-For those who're introverted themselves know what I'm talking about.
-If there is one thing we introverts have been waiting for forever, it's the Internet.
+Other introverts will know what I'm talking about.
+If there is one thing we introverts have been waiting for forever, it's the internet.

 The gatekeepers are gone

-With the Internet we're celebrating the death of the traditional gate keeper.
-It's magical, it's what we've all been waiting for.
+With the internet, we're celebrating the death of the traditional gatekeeper.

-Back in the days, if you were a book author, you needed a publisher to print and publish your book, often after 1000 rejections.
-Today you can self publish on your own through email, blogs, eBooks or even Amazon.
+Back in the day, if you were a book author, you needed a publisher to print and publish your book, and the chances you'd be rejected were high.
+Today you can self-publish through email, blogs, ebooks or even Amazon.

-Back in the days, if you were a filmmaker, you needed expensive hardware, a team and often someone who would distribute your movie.
-Today, you can shoot a movie on your iPhone, edit it, and publish it straight from there to YouTube.
+Back in the day, if you were a filmmaker, you needed expensive hardware, a team and often someone who would distribute your movie.
+Today, you can shoot a movie on your iPhone, edit it and publish it straight to YouTube or Vimeo.

 The same goes for so many other industries.

-What I'm saying is that the gatekeepers are gone.
-On the positive side that means you and I can do whatever we want.
-On the negative side it means, you have millions of people in competition.
-Luckily, most people don't realize that the gatekeepers are gone, so you can still be one step ahead.
+Nothing is standing in your way now.
+On the positive side, that means you and I can do whatever we want.
+On the negative side, it means you have millions of people competing with you.
+Luckily, most people still don't take full advantage of the internet, even today.
+You can still be one step ahead.

 Today you don't need the approval from anyone, you can do whatever you want.
-The question is just, for how long?
+The only question is, for how long?

-1. The Internet played a huge role in my life.
-It's yours and my responsibility to keep it that way.
-Seeing countries (guess which one) or corporations that are trying to manipulate the access to the Internet for a certain group of people is something that makes me absolutely sad.
+The internet played a huge role in my life.
+It's our responsibility to keep it that way.
+Seeing countries or corporations trying to manipulate access to the internet for a certain group of people is something that saddens me.
 We should never let this happen.

-2. If you're lucky to have access to the same Internet as me, use the shit out of it.
-Do the things you always wanted to do, because now you can, and you can do so completely location independent.
+If you're lucky to have access to the same Internet as me, use the shit out of it.
+Do the things you always wanted to do because now you can, and you can do so independently of your location.